-To apply for SNAP, fill out an application (dhs.dc.gov/ node/117542) and submit it online, by mail or in person to a D.C.
+To apply for SNAP, fill out an application and submit it online at districtdirect.dc.gov, by mail or in person to a D.C.
 Economic Security Administration Service Center.
-A list of Centers is available at Appendix A-1, or find a Center at dhs.dc.gov/node/117522.
-Obtain a combined application for TANF, SNAP, and Medicaid at a Center, online at dcbenefits.dhs.dc.gov, or on the District First Mobile App.
+A list of Centers is available at Appendix A, or find a Center at dhs.dc.gov/ node/117522.
+Obtain a combined application for TANF, SNAP, and Medicaid at a Center, online at dc.gov, or on the District First Mobile App.
 After submitting the application, an interview will be scheduled.
-See the chart at Appendix A-1 for the types of documents to bring to the interview.
+See the chart at Appendix documents a Complete of documents to bring to the interview.
 SNAP applications must be processed within 30 days of submitting a complete application.
 To qualify for expedited SNAP within 7 days, a household must have less than \$100 in assets and make less than \$150 a month in income, or the household monthly rent/mortgage and utilities must be more than household gross income.

-C. Medical Assistance in D.C.
+E. Medical Assistance in D.C.